in which we shoot the breeze about our photo lives

 ― 龜, Tuesday, 15 November 2016 13:02 (two years ago) Permalink

 ― 龜, Friday, 24 February 2017 19:12 (two years ago) Permalink

 Shot a roll last night before I realized my exposure compensation dial was at -3

-― the Stanley Kubrick of testicular torsion (bizarro gazzara), Saturday, 17 November 2018 14:36 (five months ago) Permalink
+― the Stanley Kubrick of testicular torsion (bizarro gazzara), Saturday, 17 November 2018 14:36 (seven months ago) Permalink